 Chef Franco Sampogna entered the international San Pellegrino Young Chef 2015 competition, along with another 3621 candidates.
 Selected amongst ten French Chefs for the semi-finals at only 24 years old, he went on to win second place on February 10, 2015.

 “The James Beard Foundation featured Jema and honored the culinary talents of Chef Sampogna at the Beard House.
 Dining on his food is a real pleasure.” — Susan Ungaro, President of the James Beard Foundation.

 Frevo is by reservation only, so be sure to get yours done: email@example.com.

 And still, we work with corporate clients coming from all over the world that need local assistance in event planning and leisure experiences.
-If that is your case, contact us!
-We are able to organize an amazing time for you and your team or clients in New York.
+If that is your case, contact us with your request!
+We are able to organize an amazing time for you and your team / clients in New York.

 Hours: Tuesday to Saturday, 6pm – 11pm

 Photo Credits: ©Behind the Scenes NYC and courtesy of Charissa Fay for Frevo